O-Log-N/Hare-IDL/STYLE-GUIDE.md

     - libraries which are shared among projects, belong to separate folder /src/hare/<library-name>, AND to hare::<library-name> namespace
     - if by any chance, libraries do need macros, they SHOULD be prefixed with HARE, for example: HAREASSERT()
 10. **MUST** use `override` for all overridden functions
+11. SHOULD use C++11 member initializers over constructors for 'member default' values

 ### I.5 Misc